liamwalsh1980/Milestone-Project-3/README.md

 Modals: - When selected any random film/genre to remove/delete using the delete/remove button within that film/genre, the same and first film/genre in the list is selected.
 I knew I needed to set a loop to iterate through all films/genre names.
 I used loop.index to iterate through all film names in the profile page and all genre names in the genres page when clicking remove/delete which then and opens the modal checker.
 See more in testing file in reference to this issue.

+All modals now have button links replacing text links for better UX.

 Search Facility: - When a search is completed by a user the results don't come back in alphabetical order.
 I was able to resolve this by using the .sort() method, however it was a little tricky to make sure the method was added correctly.

 >films = list(mongo.db.films.find({"$text": {"$search": query}}).sort("film_name", 1))